-- The parties cannot waive the right to a live hearing. - RSC may still proceed with the live hearing in the absence of a party, and may reach a determination of responsibility in their absence, including through any evidence gathered that does not constitute a "statement" by that party. - O_For example, a verbal or written statement constituting part or all of the Title IX Sexual Harassment itself is not a "prior statement" that must be excluded if the maker of the statement does not submit to cross-examination about that statement.
-In other words, a prior statement would not include a document, audio recording, audiovisual reading, and digital media, including but not limited to text messages, emails, and social media postings, that constitute the conduct alleged to have been the act of Title IX Sexual Harassment under the Formal Complaint. - RSC will not threaten, coerce, intimidate or discriminate against the party in an attempt to secure the party's participation. - If a party does not submit to cross-examination, the decision-maker cannot rely on any prior statements made by that party in reaching a determination regarding responsibility, but may reach a determination regarding responsibility based on evidence that does not constitute a "statement" by that party. - The decision-maker cannot draw an inference about the determination regarding responsibility based solely on a party's absence from the live hearing or refusal to answer cross examination or other questions.
+- The parties cannot waive the right to a live hearing. - RSC may still proceed with the live hearing in the absence of a party, and may reach a determination of responsibility in their absence, including through any evidence gathered that does not constitute a "statement" by that party. - o For example, a verbal or written statement constituting part or all of the Title IX Sexual Harassment itself is not a "prior statement" that must be excluded if the maker of the statement does not submit to cross-examination about that statement.
+In other words, a prior statement would not include a document, audio recording, audiovisual reading, and digital media, including but not limited to text messages, emails, and social media postings, that constitute the conduct alleged to have been the act of Title IX Sexual Harassment under the Formal Complaint. - RSC will not threaten, coerce, intimidate or discriminate against the party in an attempt to secure the party's participation. - The decision-maker cannot draw an inference about the determination regarding responsibility based solely on a party's absence from the live hearing or refusal to answer cross examination or other questions.